Actipro/WPF-Controls/Documentation/topics/docking/layout-features/layout-serialization.md

 When deserializing document layouts, all documents are closed and only those document windows that are listed in the layout data are re-opened.
 This means that if a document was open prior to the layout deserialization, but it is not listed within the layout data, it will be closed (and destroyed if [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[AreDocumentWindowsDestroyedOnClose](xref:@ActiproUIRoot.Controls.Docking.DockSite.AreDocumentWindowsDestroyedOnClose) is set).

-Sometimes this is not desired, and you may wish to keep documents open that were already open prior to layout deserialization, but aren't in the layout data.
+Sometimes this is not desired, and you may wish to keep documents open that were already open prior to layout deserialization but aren't in the layout data.
 This can be achieved by setting the [DockSiteLayoutSerializer](xref:@ActiproUIRoot.Controls.Docking.Serialization.DockSiteLayoutSerializer).[CanKeepExistingDocumentWindowsOpen](xref:@ActiproUIRoot.Controls.Docking.Serialization.DockSiteLayoutSerializer.CanKeepExistingDocumentWindowsOpen) property to `true`.

 @if (wpf) {